“Which is better… 1 or 2?… A or B? Now is this one better… or is it worse?”

 God has blessed us with all kinds of technology, ways to make our lives better.
 But too often we depend on and almost worship this gift instead of the Giver.
 I know we humans think we’ve been making improvements along the way, but who are we kidding?
 We imagine that we’re improving ourselves and our lives, but instead we’re stuck with the same lack of communication with the One who truly matters.
 Despite our self-confident efforts at achieving that perfect communication, we are no closer to God.
 All of the online searches for truth still miss out on His message.

 I’m sure God has looked at the world and the people He created and wondered how we could keep getting it so wrong.
 Throughout the Old Testament I read the story of God’s mercy and love over and over.
 And yet the people kept missing it... missing out.
 Oh, once in awhile they were connected closely to God, usually when times were desperate and they needed help.
 But the ongoing relationship never seemed to improve as a whole in spite of all of His interventions.

 God knew we didn’t need an improvement, a new coating of paint on the same old problem.
 We needed to get down to the foundation, the close relationship He once had with us… before sin entered the picture.

 It was time to put an end to all of the ways we humans had attempted to make things better.
 It was time for the “I’m sorry” sacrifices to go away.
-It was time for a new way to communicate with our God, up close and personal.
+It was time for a new way for out God to communicate with us, up close and personal.
 It was time for the Promise to be fulfilled.
 It was time for Immanuel… God with us.

-The Gospel story of Christ Jesus isn’t the same old story… even though I’ve heard it hundreds of times.
-It's fresh and new.
-It completely blows away all of the old misunderstandings between me and my Lord.
+The Gospel story of Christ Jesus isn’t the same old story.
+Even though I’ve heard it hundreds of times, it's fresh and new.
+The story of my Lord Jesus giving His life for me so that I stand perfectly before His Father completely blows away all of the old guilt and fear.
 It puts an end to my struggles to make things better… to get better.

 And perfectly joyful!